drug-design/course/docs/chapters/structure-based-design.md

 #### The Crystallographic Structure of XK-263 Complex (2/3)

-The diol moiety anchors well to the two aspartic acids Asp-25 and Asp-25'.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/crystallographic-structure-xk-263-complex-23-c4cf7a96'><i class='fa fa-play' aria-hidden='true'></i></button>The diol moiety anchors well to the two aspartic acids Asp-25 and Asp-25'.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.